benlk/umbrella-boilerplate/docs/README.md

 	Note that that will remove the initialize.sh script and this README file.

+7. Edit files to reflect the appropriate variables for this installation:
+	- `fabfile.py`
+	- `.gitignore`
+	- `README.md`

 8. Prepare to commit: use `git add` to any other relevant files.

 9. Commit: `git commit`